How Much Does a Domain Name Cost? | Pricing Breakdown (2023)

 You can also buy a domain name through a website builder.
 Website builders are platforms that help beginners set up professional websites, without having to know any code.
 When you sign up with a website builder, the domain registration process is integrated as part of that sign up – making it a perfect option for beginners!

-Want to learn more about website builders?
+Do you want to learn more about website builders?

 What If Someone Already Has the Domain Name I Want?